pyeventsourcing/eventsourcing/docs/topics/persistence.rst

    :pyobject: AggregateRecorder

+The :class:`~eventsourcing.persistence.ApplicationRecorder` class
+is an abstract base class recording events in both an aggregate and application sequences.
+It extends :class:`~eventsourcing.persistence.AggregateRecorder`.
+The method :func:`~eventsourcing.persistence.ApplicationRecorder.select_notifications`
-The library's :class:`~eventsourcing.persistence.ApplicationRecorder` class is an abstract base class for all application recorders.
-The method :func:`~eventsourcing.persistence.AggregateRecorder.select_notifications` is used to select event notifications from an application sequence.
+is used to select event notifications from an application sequence.
-The method :func:`~eventsourcing.persistence.AggregateRecorder.max_notification_id`
+The method :func:`~eventsourcing.persistence.ApplicationRecorder.max_notification_id`
 can be used to discover where is the end of the application sequence, for example for estimating progress or time to completion when processing the event notifications of an application.